How to turn strategic planning into a successful strategy

-What does the strategic planning process look like?
+What is the strategic planning process?

-From conception to execution, strategic planning revolves heavily around establishing goals and measuring their respective outcomes.
+From conception to execution, the strategic planning process revolves heavily around establishing goals and measuring their respective outcomes.
 Business leaders must determine where their organization stands within its industry with respect to size, structure, workforce, current profits and losses, and any other major factors that characterize the business.